huzeyann/MemoryEncodingModel/README.md

 ```

-To reproduce our best random-ROI ensemble recipe (70.8), it take hours to read my code in [scripts_heavy](scripts_heavy), and thousands of GPU hours to run.
+To reproduce our best random-ROI ensemble recipe (70.8), it take hours to read my code in [scripts_heavy](src/scripts_heavy), and thousands of GPU hours to run.
 Scripts are ordered by their name.
 The general step is:

 1. `xvaa` to `xvab` pre-train a RetinaMapper and LayerSelector, keep it freeze on later steps, this boosts training speed 2x, also it's necessary to avoid collapsing during ModelSoup.
 2. `xvba` to `xvbb` train a naive recipe whole brain model, use the model weight to clustering and make model-defined ROIs, this step can be skipped, just remove this atlas from `xvbc`.
 3. `xvbc` is the 1000 GPU hour heavy lift.
 It run a grid of (9*12)+3=111 models.
 It also need a total of 1TB storage to store checkpoints.
 Note that: All of my scripts can run in a distributed setting, the deployment requires `/nfscc` to be a common NFS mounted directory on every node.
-Nodes communicate through file locks ([cluster_utils.py](cluster_utils.py)). [do_start_jobs.sh](do_start_jobs.sh) can automatically deploy the jobs.
+Nodes communicate through file locks ([cluster_utils.py](src/cluster_utils.py)).
+You need to run the same script on every node `python xxx.py` or use [do_start_jobs.sh](src/do_start_jobs.sh) to automatically deploy the jobs.
 4. `xvda` load stored checkpoints, each model has top10 checkpoints, and make them ModelSoup.
 If checkpoints are stored in distributed machines, [sync_ckpt.sh](sync_ckpt.sh) can copy them to one central node.
 5. `xvdb` is the grand finale🎆.
 It load models from different atlas configuration and save the averaged prediction.
 The saved prediction can be made into submission by `xvbab`.